gjlondon/import_madness/blog_post.md

->>Sing, goddess, the rage of George and the ImportError,
+>>*Sing, goddess, the rage of George and the ImportError,*
 >>
->>and its devastation, which put pains thousandfold upon his programs,
+>>*and its devastation, which put pains thousandfold upon his programs,*
 >>
->>hurled in their multitudes to the house of Hades strong ideas
+>>*hurled in their multitudes to the house of Hades strong ideas*
 >>
->>of websites, but gave their code to be the delicate feasting
+>>*of systems, but gave their code to be the delicate feasting*
 >>
->>of dogs, of all birds, and the will of Guido was accomplished
+>>*of dogs, of all birds, and the will of Guido was accomplished*
 >>
->>since that time when first there stood in division of conflict
+>>*since that time when first there stood in division of conflict*
 >>
->>Brett Cannon’s son the lord of modules and brilliant `import` keyword. . . .
+>>*Brett Cannon’s son the lord of modules: the brilliant `import` keyword. . . .*

-# Backstory
+# Backstory Before Things Get Weird

 This post is about how an `ImportError` lead me to a very strange place.

-I was sitting alone at home, writing a simple Python program.
+I was writing a simple Python program.
 It was one of my first attempts at Python 3.

 I tried to import some code and got an `ImportError`.
-Normally I solve `ImportError`'s by shuffling files around until they go away.
-But this being Python 3, none of my shuffling solved the problem.
+Normally I solve `ImportError`'s by shuffling files around until the error goes away.
+But this time none of my shuffling solved the problem.
 So I found myself actually reading the official documentation for the Python import system.
-Somehow I'd spent over five years writing Python code professionally without ever actually reading that particular bit of documentation.
+Somehow I'd spent over five years writing Python code professionally without ever reading more than snippets of those particular docs.

-Well -- what I learned there changed me.
+What I learned there changed me.

-First of all, I answered by simple question, which is when to use `.`'s in an import:
+Yes, I answered by simple question, which had something to do with when I should use `.`'s in an import:

+    # most of the time, don't use dots at all:
-    from .spam import eggs  # when spam.py is in the same directory (i.e. "package" as the code doing the import) from ..spam import eggs  # when spam.py is in the *enclosing* package, i.e. one level up import .spam  # ImportError!
-At least in Python 3, you can only use the dots with the `from a import b` syntax
+    from spam import eggs
+    # If Python has trouble finding spam and spam.py is in the same directory:
+    # (i.e. "package" as the code doing the import):
+    from .spam import eggs
+    # when spam.py is in the *enclosing* package, i.e. one level up:
+    from ..spam import eggs
+    # ImportError!
+At least in Python 3, you can only use the dots with
+    # the `from a import b` syntax:
+    import .spam

-But second and more importantly, I realized that this whole time I had never really understood what the word **module** means in Python.
+But more importantly I realized that this whole time I had never really understood what the word **module** means in Python.

-According to the official documentation, a "module" is [a file containing Python definitions and statements](https://docs.python.org/3/tutorial/modules.html).
+According to the [official Python tutorial](https://docs.python.org/3/tutorial/modules.html), a "module" is a file containing Python definitions and statements.

 In other words, `spam.py` is a module.